tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 			- Evidence of an existing legion found
 				- bodies of soldiers compelled by [[Arcadian Court]], watching workers and explorers
 				- ranging part noticed signs of humans looking in on them
-		- She is asking this group specifically because she wants few people to know about this mission before it happens
-			- she intends the gang to sneak out during the precession
 		- ==What do they get in return?==
 			- They get to hunt soliders
 			- they get to explore **she will emphasize this**